ilg-archived/arm-none-eabi-gcc/PUBLISH.md

 ## Update the Web

 - commit the `gnu-mcu-eclipse.github.io-source` project; use a message like **ARM Embedded GCC v7.2.1-1.1 released**
 - wait for the Travis build to complete; occasionally links to not work, and might need to restart the build.
 - remember the post URL, since it must be updated in the release page

 Note: initially the link to binaries points to the parent releases folder, otherwise Travis will complain and do not publish the site to `gnu-mcu-eclipse.github.io`.

 ## Create a new GitHub release

 - go to the [GitHub Releases](https://github.com/gnu-mcu-eclipse/arm-none-eabi-gcc/releases) page
 - click **Draft a new release**
 - name the tag like **v7.2.1-1.1** (mind the dash in the middle!)
-- name the release like **GNU MCU Eclipse ARM Embedded GCC v7.2.1-1.1 20180401**
+- name the release like **GNU MCU Eclipse ARM Embedded GCC v7.2.1-1.1 20180401** (mind the dash and the space)
 - as description
   - add a downloads badge like `[![Github Releases (by Release)](https://img.shields.io/github/downloads/gnu-mcu-eclipse/arm-none-eabi-gcc/v7.2.1-1.1/total.svg)]()`; use empty URL for now
   - copy the first paragraph from the Web release page